Charles County Pavers

 • Joint sand still solid

 That’s a properly installed patio.
-It will last 30+ more years.
+It has decades left in it.

 Signs Your Patio Wasn’t Installed Properly